-You see I know which insurance company is best for most health conditions, and if I don’t, I’ll discuss your case with all 5 providers in confidence to smoke out the best insurer for you.
+We know which insurance company is best for most health conditions, and if we don’t, we’ll discuss your case with all our providers in confidence to smoke out the best insurer for you.

 So even before you make a formal application, you’ll have a good idea of your chances of getting cover and the likely final premium.

-I won’t just apply to the cheapest insurer or the one who happens to pay the highest commission.
-I’ll apply to the one that gives you the best chance of getting cover with the least amount of hassle.
+We don’t just apply to the cheapest insurer or the one who happens to pay the highest commission.
+We’ll recommend the insurer that we feel gives you the best chance of getting cover with the least amount of hassle.